GPA Calculator

 Semester + Cumulative Use this to update your overall GPA.
 Enter your current semester courses AND your previous cumulative GPA and completed credits.
 The calculator combines them to show your new cumulative GPA.

-For example, if you have a 3.2 GPA with 45 completed credits, and you’re taking 15 new credits this semester, the calculator factors both into your updated cumulative GPA.
+For example, if you have a 3.2 GPA with 45 completed credits, and you are taking 15 new credits this semester, the calculator factors both into your updated cumulative GPA.

 Three Ways to Enter Grades